Together on a voyage of discovery....

 Dussindale believes that children only learn well when they are deeply engaged by and involved in their activities.
 Dussindale wants children to come to school every day excited by the prospect of making discoveries and acquiring new skills.
 Therefore the curriculum is planned to appeal to children’s interests as well as to address their needs.

-Therefore, where possible the National Curriculum Programmes of Study are taught through a variety of enquiry techniques, including collaborative, cross-curricular activities.
+The National Curriculum Programmes of Study are taught through a variety of enquiry techniques, including collaborative, cross-curricular activities.
 These may take the form of:

 - imaginative enquiry (in which classes, together with their teachers, create an imagined scenario through which to explore real-life issues and problems);